Legion-Team/legion-protocol-contracts/docs/src/src/LegionSealedBidAuctionSale.sol/contract.LegionSealedBidAuctionSale.md

 ### _verifyValidSalt

-Verify that the salt used to encrypt the bid is valid.
+Verify that the salt used to encrypt the bid is valid

 ```solidity